 As more EVs took to the road, more Charge Point Operators (CPOs) joined the party and started their own network using their own OCPP server and their own RFID.
 The UK alone has over 50 such networks listed on ZapMap.
 Since OCPP was designed to manage a single network, it quickly became a problem for users of one network to use other networks.
 In fact, most drivers have to register to multiple networks, carry multiple RFIDs, and download multiple mobile apps.
 What a mess…

 Typical drivers have to carry multiple RFID cards, as many charging networks do not support roaming.

 eMobility Service Providers (eMSP) to the rescue

 As driver pain became evident, new entities started to appear.
 Welcome the eMobility Service Provider (eMSP).
-The eMSP serves EV drivers, by providing them consolidated access to many charging networks.
-Drivers get the a single eMSP RFID and a single app and can use them across many charging providers.
-Welcome Roaming !
+The eMSP serves EV drivers by providing them with consolidated access to many charging networks.
+Drivers get a single eMSP RFID and a single app and can use them across many charging providers.
+Welcome Roaming!

 This wonderful roaming capability is enabled by the Open Charge Point Interface (OCPI) protocol which is maintained and endorsed by the EVRoaming Foundation.
 It enables operators to offer services across multiple networks, giving users more charging options.
 The OCPI protocol defines the communications between CPOs and eMSPs.
 It enables token (RFID) exchange, charge point location and status, billing records, and charge point commands.
 The full details of this protocol are beyond our scope, but here is a good overview of OCPI.